-The free float portion (according to the Deutsche Börse definition) amounted to 64.2% at the end of 2023.
+The free float portion (according to the Deutsche Börse definition) amounted to 64.2% at the end of 2024.
 With stakes of 26.3% and 9.5%, respectively, company founder Ulrich Dietz and Maria Dietz are long-standing shareholders of GFT Technologies SE.
-Within the free float portion, Smallcap World Fund Inc. (Capital Group Inc.) increased its shareholding to 5.01% and Norges Bank expanded its stake in GFT to 3.01% in 2023.
+Within the free float portion, Smallcap World Fund Inc. (Capital Group Inc.) decreased its shareholding slightly to 4.9% in 2024.
+Norges Bank decreased its shareholding to 1.7% at present.